zakimzf/tenset/README.md

 ### Contracts:
 1. _TenSETToken_ - Token contract
-2. _DistributionWallet_ - Distribution wallet
+2. _CommonSale_ - Sale contract
-3. _PrivateSalePL_
-4. _PrivateSaleGL_
-5. _FreezeWallet_ - A wallet for frozen team tokens.
+3. _FreezeWallet_ - A wallet for frozen team tokens.
 The total freezing period is 30 months.
 Every 3 months, 10% of the initial amount is unfrozen and transferred to the Team's wallet.
-6. _Configurator_
+4. _Configurator_

 ### Contracts arch